GatlenCulp/gatpack/README.md

 | [Line Statements](https://jinja.palletsprojects.com/en/stable/templates/#comments)                                   | `%-`                        | `#`                       | Single line statements                   |
 | [Line Comment](https://jinja.palletsprojects.com/en/stable/templates/#line-statements)                               | `%#`                        | `##`                      | Single line comments                     |

 [See the Jinja API for more information](https://jinja.palletsprojects.com/en/stable/api/).
 Apart from the delimeter syntax, everything should work the same.
+These placeholders will be filled in with variable assignments made from your `compose.gatpack.json`'s `context` object when you run `gatpack infer` (ex: `gatpack infer --from example.jinja.tex --to example.tex`).

 <details>
 <summary> Why this Modification is Needed </summary>